 Warm-up room (available 30 minutes prior to performance time)

 If other equipment is needed, please contact me well in advance of the festival.
-I will try to accommodate all reasonable requests so long as I am given advance notice.
+I will try to accommodate all reasonable requests so long as advance notice is given.

 There is very limited space for equipment storage, and you must remove your equipment immediately following your performance.
 In addition, absolutely no playing will be allowed in the storage rooms.
 Cases and equipment must be kept out of hallways due to fire regulations.